willgryan/PAVER/README.md

 ## Downloads

-You may download the latest package release for PAVER [here](https://github.com/willgryan/PAVER/releases/latest).
+You may download the latest source release for PAVER [here](https://github.com/willgryan/PAVER/releases/latest).
 You may also download the latest release of the R Shiny app for the PAVER R package [here](https://github.com/willgryan/PAVER_shiny/releases/latest).